fictjs/fict/README.md

 ## Why Fict?

-### 1. UI as a fiction layer, not just “views”
+### 1. UI as a fiction layer, not just "views"

-Most frameworks treat UI as “whatever your components render right now”.
+Most frameworks treat UI as "whatever your components render right now".
 Fict is explicit about the gap between **reality** and **what the user sees**:

 - **Reality** = your domain state: data, business rules, permissions.
 - **Fiction** = a carefully constructed illusion on top of that state: